LineChan/CRI_SummerSchool/README.md

 *How?*

-By creating games and making devices that benefit from digital fabrication (3D printing, rapid prototyping, etc.).
-Experts in serious game making, medicine, environmental science, digital fabrication, frugal innovation – and more! – will mentor groups of students as they hack their way to a better world
+By creating games and making devices that benefit from digital fabrication *(3D printing, rapid prototyping, etc.)*.
+Experts in serious game making, medicine, environmental science, digital fabrication, frugal innovation – and more! – mentor groups of students as they hack their way to a better world

 Find all the projects here : [*Projects Class 2017*](http://projects.class2017.cri-paris.org/) Twitter : CRI - Summer School 2017